 The advisor will review the student's progress in the approved program of study each semester.
 Consultation is especially important at the time of registration; the advisor must approve the courses in which a student registers as being consistent with the approved program of study.

 When necessary, the student may request, or be directed to request, the specialized guidance and counseling services offered to all students at King's College by the Counseling Center and by the Office of Career Planning.

-Final registration will be accomplished through the submission of a completed and approved registration card to the Graduate Division Office, after completing arrangements with the Business Office for the payment of tuition fees.
+Final registration will be accomplished through the submission of a completed and approved registration form to the Graduate Division Office.

 |DESCRIPTION||GRADE POINTS PER CREDIT HOURS|

 |A||Superior level of competency||4.0|

 |C+||Marginally satisfactory level of competency||2.5|